 Abstract-This paper studies the implementation of Boolean functions by lattices of four-terminal switches.
 Each switch is controlled by a Boolean literal.
 If the literal takes the value 1, the corresponding switch is connected to its four neighbours; else it is not connected.
 A Boolean function is implemented in terms of connectivity across the lattice: it evaluates to 1 iff there exists a connected path between two opposing edges of the lattice.
-The paper addresses the following synthesis problem: how should we assign literals to switches in a lattice in order to implement a given target Boolean function?
-We seek to minimize the lattice size, measured in terms of the number of switches.
-We present an efficient algorithm for this task - one that does not exhaustively enumerate paths but rather exploits the concept of Boolean function.
+The paper addresses the following synthesis problem: how should one assign literals to switches in a lattice in order to implement a given target Boolean function?
+The goal is to minimize the lattice size, measured in terms of the number of switches.
+An efficient algorithm for this task is presented - one that does not exhaustively enumerate paths but rather exploits the concept of Boolean function duality.
+The algorithm produces lattices with a size that grows linearly with the number of products of the target Boolean function in ISOP form.
 It runs in time that grows polynomially.
-We evaluate the algorithm on benchmark circuits.
-We compare the synthesis results to a lower-bound calculation on the lattice size.
+Synthesis trials are performed on standard benchmark circuits.
+The synthesis results are compared to a lower-bound calculation on the lattice size.